What is In-Mold Labeling?

 Because the label becomes part of the plastic component, IML offers greater durability, improved efficiency, and better consistency in high-volume manufacturing.

-Key benefits of In-Mold Labeling
+Key Benefits of In-Mold Labeling

-Superior durability
+Superior Durability

 IML labels are fused directly to the plastic surface, which provides excellent resistance to: